If you don’t follow the Torah, you have no moral basis.

 The woman conversed with the snake and he told her if she were to eat from the Tree of Knowledge, she would become like the angels.
 Instead of listening to the word of God, she listened to her new friend and her own desires.
 “When the woman saw that the tree was good for eating and a delight to the eyes, and that the tree was desirable as a source of wisdom, she took of its fruit and ate” (Bereishit 3:6).
-In other words, she ignored objective truth and engaged in her own subjective truth.
-It seemed good to eat, so it must therefore be good.

 What exactly was so wrong about eating from the Tree of Knowledge in the first place?
 The simple, most straightforward answer is that God commanded them not to.
 As soon as they transgressed His commandment, it created chaos.
 This is the archetype of all subsequent sins humans have committed.
 God gives a commandment, we disobey it, and in so doing, we create chaos.